ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-05-writing-&-coding.md

 As a scientist, I wrote papers to highlight the novelty of my research because they were meant to get published in acclaimed journals.
 It is writing about how I’m taking the scientific community forward with my contribution.
 However, the writing style should not always be taken for granted for how a scientist thinks or speaks.

 Blogging on the other hand, is a more open act.
 It was not much earlier that I began writing blogs.
-I figured keeping a blog is about maintaining write-ups to acknowledge what I know or do not know and work through my confusion.
+I figured keeping a blog is about maintaining a write-up to acknowledge what I know or do not know and work through my confusion.
 And the fact that an open community of people can read your blog is actually opening yourself up to feedback and criticism from all corners, not bounded by your reasearch area.
 It is designed to focus on learning, rather than novelty.
 Having published journal papers as a scientist, I could well appreciate the whole idea of blogging.

 At times, it is difficult to know what you must know when you have a lot to learn.
 Passive reading does not give me confidence, I cannot be sure if I knew what I knew.
 But writing things down is the best way to ensure I learn, do the work, then explain it to others.
 Writing clearly is an active form of learning, understanding, and building confidence.
 As [Terry Tao](https://terrytao.wordpress.com/career-advice/write-down-what-youve-done/) said, there is deep purpose behind writing. ⤵️